Do these smart meters start fires?

 Do smart meters mean higher bills?

-No. Because actual power use is used for billing, rather than an estimate, customer bills will be accurate every month, eliminating unusually high or low bills.
 A higher bill would be a reflection of increased power use, not the meter.

 Do radio frequency waves cause headaches and health problems?